Ubud Story Walks

 If you happen to be on an Ubud Walk during the afternoon, try greeting your guide or fellow travelers with Selamat Siang to practice your Balinese greetings.

-4. Selamat Sore (Good Evening)
+4. Selamat Sore (Good Evening in Balinese)

 After 3 p.m., the appropriate greeting is Selamat Sore, which means “good evening.”
 It’s a common phrase used in the late afternoon and evening when the sun is setting, and people are winding down their day.